-The significant accounting policies of Monex, S.A.B. are as follows:
+The significant accounting policies of the Monex S.A.B. are as follows:

-Reclassifications - Certain amounts in the consolidated financial statements as of and for the years ended as of December 31, 2016 and 2015 have been reclassified to conform to the presentation of the 2017 consolidated financial statements.
+Reclassifications - Certain amounts in the consolidated financial statements as of the year ended December 31, 2017 and 2016 have been reclassified to conform to the presentation of the 2018 consolidated financial statements.